clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 ## An Overview

-java.jdbc is intended to be a low-level wrapper Clojure around various Java JDBC drivers and supports a wide range of databases. java.jdbc.sql provides a basic DSL for generating simple SQL statements (`insert`, `select`, `update`, `delete`) with basic `where` clauses, simple `join`s and some `order-by` functionality.
-Libraries such as [HoneySQL](https://github.com/jkk/honeysql) and [Korma](http://sqlkorma.com) provide more sophisticated DSLs you can use with java.jdbc if you want. java.jdbc.ddl provides a basic DSL for generating simple SQL DDL statements (`create-table`, `drop-table`).
+java.jdbc is intended to be a low-level wrapper Clojure around various Java JDBC drivers and supports a wide range of databases.
+Libraries such as [HoneySQL](https://github.com/jkk/honeysql), [SQLingvo](https://github.com/r0man/sqlingvo) and [Korma](http://sqlkorma.com) provide more sophisticated DSLs you can use with java.jdbc if you want.

+The API changed substantially between the 0.2.3 release and the 0.3.0 release, to remove dependencies on dynamic global variables and provide a more functional, more idiomatic API.
+This documentation covers the new API.
+The old API has moved to java.jdbc.deprecated and is deprecated and provided for backward compatibility only.
+The deprecated API documentation can be found in the [java.jdbc reference](http://clojure.github.io/java.jdbc/) which is auto-generated from the docstrings in the namespaces.

 The general approach with java.jdbc is to set up a data source (see below) as a "database spec" and pass that to the various CRUD - create, read, update, delete - functions that java.jdbc provides.
 Each operation with open a connection and execute the SQL inside a transaction.
 You can also choose to manage the connection yourself, and use a "database spec" that contains the open connection (see below for more details).